grajnikanth/MemoryGame/README.md

 # Web Development Project 2 - Memory Game

 This project was developed as part of the Udacity Frontend Web Developer Nanodegree.
 I built a complete browser-based card matching game (also known as Concentration).
 But this isn’t just any memory game!
 It’s a shnazzy, well-designed, feature-packed memory game!
-The starter code for the game images was provided by udacity starter code.
+The starter code for the game images was provided by udacity.
 The code was developed using javascript, html and CSS.

 The below image shows the game web interface: